 Free Places to Ski & Snowboard Near Anchorage

-These are all at your own risk.
-This is all generally ungroomed, backcountry, so you should have training in avalanche safety, and know how to use probed/beacons, etc. as well.
-These are also all backcountry, meaning: NO CHAIRLIFTS.
-So be prepared to march yourself straight up the side of a mountain.
+Note that the following suggestions for places to ski and snowboard will need to be taken at your own risk.
+These all are generally ungroomed, backcountry, so you should have training in avalanche safety, and know how to use probes/beacons, etc. as well.

 Mile-High Road, Eagle River